OpenGlobe/Visual-Resourcing-Matrix/README.md

 ##Variations

-Red --> Blue = busy now, have time coming up
+- Red --> Blue = busy now, have time coming up
-Blue --> Red = have time now, but not for long
+- Blue --> Red = have time now, but not for long
-Red Red = I'm so busy pulling crazy moves on my project I unfortunately have next to no time to sleep.
+- Red Red = I'm so busy pulling crazy moves on my project I unfortunately have next to no time to sleep.
+- White / Gray --> Out of Office!
+(Note: use the "medium white circle" emoji)